4 Building analytic pipelines for a data model

 $ birthDate <date> 1981-12-27, 1934-02-05, 1939-08-05, 1954-09-08, 1972-08-…

 In this chapter we will be creating a bespoke data model for our database.
-This approach can be further extended using the dm, which also provides various helpful functions for creating a data model and working with it.
+This approach can be further extended using the dm package, which also provides various helpful functions for creating a data model and working with it.

-Similar to above, we can use the dm to create a single object to our database tables.
+Similar to above, we can use dm to create a single object to access our database tables.

 library(dm)